Explain advantages and disadvantages of cloud storage compared to local storage

 User responsibility |

 In summary, the choice between cloud storage and local storage depends on individual needs and priorities.
-Local storage offers speed and control, while cloud storage provides accessibility, scalability, and data security.
-Understanding these trade-offs is crucial for effective data management.
+Local storage offers speed and control, while cloud storage offers accessibility, scalability, and data protection.